attentive/georabble-feb-2017/slides/index.md

-# Turning spatial inside out
+# Coming soon to a spatial system near you …